A single decision can forever alter the course of your life. Including a decision like:

 I’ve already said that the days are long.

-Do your best to come to Date With Destiny well rested.
-If you have any issued with your diet, take care of it before the event so you can ensure that you have the mental clarity and energy to engage fully.
+Do your best to come to Date With Destiny well-rested.
+If you have any issues with your diet, take care of it before the event to ensure that you have the mental clarity and energy to engage fully.

 During the event itself, be prepared with plenty of healthy snacks, and minimize coffee intake.
 This advice isn’t because I want to torture you (I love coffee!), it’s to help you manage your energy.
 The other practicality is that coffee is a diuretic, and you don’t want to waste time running to the restroom every few hours during the event.

-Make sure your bag has fresh and dried fruits, raw nuts and tons of water.
+Ensure your bag has fresh and dried fruits, raw nuts, and tons of water.

-Also, bring along some ginger chews and mints to keep your breath fresh and clean, since you will talking to a lot of people in close proximity.
+Also, bring along some ginger chews and mints to keep your breath fresh and clean since you will be talking to many people in close quarters.